Spline Interpolation on Compact Riemannian Manifolds: Anisotropic splines

 \subsection{Maximum likelihood estimation}

-In practice, a manageable number of parameters $\param$ must be specified in order to define the anisotropy fields.
-For example, \cite{fuglstad2015exploring} proposed representing local anisotropies as a vector field, obtained as the gradient of a real-valued sinusoidal function.
-In simpler settings, the hyperparameters of $\Gbf^x(\sbf)$, namely the rotation angles and scaling factors, are assumed to be constant across the manifold $\manif.$ In that case, all hyperparameters to be estimated can be collected into the vectors
+In theory, local anisotropies can be introduced by considering fully defined anisotropy fields on the manifold.
+In practice, however, a manageable number of parameters $\param$ must be specified to define these fields.
+The issue of incorporating local anisotropies is discussed further in Section~\ref{real_world}.
+In simpler settings, however, the hyperparameters of $\Gbf^x(\sbf)$, namely the rotation angles and scaling factors, are assumed to be constant across the manifold $\manif$.
+In that case, all hyperparameters to be estimated can be collected into the vectors

 \begin{itemize} \item $\param = \left(\ang, \rho_1, \rho_2\right)$ if $d=2$ \item $\param = \left(\ang_1, \ang_2, \ang_3, \rho_1, \rho_2,\rho_3\right)$ if $d=3$. \end{itemize}

 These hyperparameters influence $\sigbf$, $\tilde{\qbf}_\alp$, $\phibf$, and $\amnoise$ in the following, but this dependency is not explicitly indicated for simplicity.